Documentation Index

 Creating a Diagnostic from a Definition

-On the definition edit page, click Create Diagnostic.
+On the definition detail page, click Create Diagnostic.
 This creates a new diagnostic with the definition's configuration and sessions.

 Validation